isomerpages/govtech-gobusiness/_FAQ/1a3-permittedfaq3.md

 No. Staff who are returning to their workplaces are not required to carry documentation.

 #### **3. Are companies which are resuming operations required to ensure that their employees work from home?**
-The default mode of working for all companies (including for companies resuming operations in Phases 1 and 2) should be telecommuting.
+The default mode of working for all companies (including for companies resuming operations in Phases One and Two) should be telecommuting.
 This is to reduce physical interactions in the workplace in order to minimise spread of COVID-19.
 Please refer to para 4(a) of MOH’s <a href="https://www.moh.gov.sg/news-highlights/details/end-of-circuit-breaker-phased-approach-to-resuming-activities-safely" target="_blank">press release</a> for more details.

 To this end, all employers should provide the facilities necessary and have employees work from home, as far as reasonably practicable.
 All employees who have been working from home so far should continue to do so, even as operations in their companies resume.
 Employees whose roles require them to work on-site (e.g. employees cooking or providing dine-in services at F&B outlets) may do so.